 Whole roasted cauliflower makes the perfect side-dish, is super easy and tastes great.
 You can make this whole roasted cauliflower recipe in your air fryer, instant pot or oven and while each method is slightly different, they all taste amazingly delicious.
-I love this side dish with my Keto Pork Chops with Homemade Ranch Seasoning.
-Lets learn how to make the best whole roasted cauliflower side-dish for you and your family.

-Why we love Whole Roasted Cauliflower
+Why we love cauliflower

 If you want something that's low carb, easy to make, accessible, and a side dish for the entire family (meat-eaters included), then we have just the thing for you!